Gooding Joint School District No. 231

 District administrators, counselors, and teachers will identify those students who will benefit from IDLA classes.

-At the discretion of the principal or designee, students may be selected to take IDLA courses who:
+At the discretion of the principal or designee, students may be selected to take IDLA courses if they:

-- Want to supplement their curriculum by taking course(s) not offered at their school;
+4. Want to supplement their curriculum by taking courses not offered at their school;

-- Want to accelerate their academic program by taking additional courses to facilitate early graduation;
+6. Want to accelerate their academic program by taking additional courses to facilitate early graduation; or

-- Are excused from being physically present on the campus of their school of record for an extended period of
+7. Are excused from being physically present on the campus of their school of record for an extended period of time.

 Students may be denied the privilege of IDLA enrollment if their academic and behavioral record does not indicate the academic ability and self-discipline needed to succeed in online classes.

-The parent or guardian, student, and principal or designee must confer and agree that course(s) selected is (are) academically and developmentally appropriate for the student and that all prerequisites as determined by the student’s school of record have been completed before registration in an IDLA course.
+The parent/guardian, student, and principal or designee must confer and agree that the course(s) selected is/are academically and developmentally appropriate for the student and that all prerequisites as determined by the student’s school of record have been completed before registration in an IDLA course.

 Ethical Conduct